h3abionet/h3agwas/README.md

 ## Brief introduction

+In addition to this README we have the following material available
-A short video overview of the pipeline can be found at http://www.bioinf.wits.ac.za/h3a/h3agwas.mp4
+* A short video overview of the pipeline can be found at http://www.bioinf.wits.ac.za/gwas/h3agwas.mp4
+* A handout from a lecture can be found at http://www.bioinf.wits.ac.za/gwas/gwas-comp-handout.pdf

 ### Restrictions
 This version has been run on real data sets and works.
 However, not all cases have been thoroughly tested.
 In particular
 * it is not robust when X chromosome data is not available
 * the reporting assumes you want to do batch/site analysis.
 If you don't the code works but the report may look a bit odd with some figures repeated.
-* we haven't tested fully with Singularity

 The previous version 1 stable branch was commit bfd8c5a (https://github.com/h3abionet/h3agwas/commit/bfd8c5a51ef85481e5590b8dfb3d46b5dd0cc77a)

-There is one feature of the original workflow that has been omitted.
-Version 1 supported parallel GWAS anaysis of different data files in one Nextflow run.
-This has been removed.
-Although, not unuseful, this feature complicated the implementation and made expansion more difficulkt and also this capacity can be simulated easily at the operating system level.

-The previous version has dependancies on Perl and R, which have been removed.

 ## Outline of documentation